Epstein ex Maxwell denied getting Prince Andrew sex partners

 As for whether she was Epstein’s girlfriend after meeting him in 1991, Maxwell called it a “tricky question.”

-“There were times when I would have liked to think of myself as his girlfriend,” she said.
+“There were times when I would have liked to think of myself as his girlfriend,” she said, adding later in the deposition that her intimate relationship with Epstein was mostly confined to the early 1990s.

 Asked whether it was Epstein’s “preference to start a massage with sex,” Maxwell said: “I think you should ask that question of Jeffrey.”